yarinh5/Automated-Documentation-Generator/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+##  License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+##  Acknowledgments

+- [OpenAI](https://openai.com/) for the amazing GPT-4 API
+- [TypeScript](https://www.typescriptlang.org/) for the excellent type system
+- [Commander.js](https://github.com/tj/commander.js) for the CLI framework
+- [Chalk](https://github.com/chalk/chalk) for beautiful terminal colors

+---